avengers-p7/Avengers_P7_Documents/Application_CI/Design/DevOps Practices/High Availability/README.md

 High Availability is a strategic approach aimed at minimizing downtime and guaranteeing consistent performance without any downtime.
 The fundamental goal of HA is to mitigate the impact of potential failures, whether they be hardware failures, software issues, or unforeseen events.
 By distributing workloads across multiple instances, regions, or Availability Zones, HA architectures can withstand disruptions, providing constant access to applications and services.

 ***
+How High Availability Works ?
+#### Identifying and Eliminating Single Points of Failure:

+Single points of failure are components or elements within a system that, if they fail, can bring down the entire system or a significant part of it.
+To achieve high availability, it is crucial to identify and eliminate these single points of failure.
+This can involve critical components so that if one fails, there is a backup ready to take over.
+For example, if a server is a single point of failure, having a second server that can immediately take over in case the first one fails ensures continuity.

+#### Detecting Data Loss or System Failures:

+High availability systems often incorporate mechanisms to detect failures or data loss promptly.
+This can include monitoring tools, automated alerts, and health checks.
+Continuous monitoring helps identify issues in real-time and at an early stage, allowing for quick responses.
+This minimizes the impact of failures on the overall system.

+### Adapting Quickly to Failures:

+High availability systems are designed to adapt quickly to failures without significant impact on the user experience.
+This adaptability often involves automatic failover mechanisms, load balancing, and quick re-routing of traffic to healthy components.
+The goal is to maintain continuous service availability, even in the face of unexpected failures or disruptions.

+***
 ## Key Concepts

 * Key characteristics of high availability systems include: